incerta/schematox/README.md

 if (userStruct.guard(subject)) {
   subject // type is narrowed: { id: string & { __idFor: 'User' }; name: string }
 }

-const anotherSubject = { ...subject } as unknown

-// Throws error if subject is not valid assert(userStruct.__schema, anotherSubject)

-anotherSubject // type is narrowed: { id: string & { __idFor: 'User' }; name: string }
 ```

-Unfortunately we can't currently integrate `assert` as struct method due to [typescript limitations](https://github.com/microsoft/TypeScript/issues/36931#issuecomment-1949131317).
-But all programmatically defined schemas are the same as static, one just needs to access it through `__schema`.
+All programmatically defined schemas are the same as static, one just needs to access it through `__schema`.
 We can mix static/programmatic schemas either accessing it through `__schema` or wrap it by `{ __schema: T }` if consumer is programmatic schema.

 ## All supported data types